 In the last several years, tech companies have begun releasing more advanced, useful and affordable technology than ever before.
-With internet of things (IoT) connectivity integrating into so many aspects of our lives, it’s no wonder that smart home renovations are becoming more and more popular.
+With the internet of things (IoT), we can connect and exchange data with other services thanks to the embedding of sensors, software and other technologies.
+It’s no wonder that smart home renovations are becoming more and more popular.

-Transforming your house into a smart home with the many new devices available offers many benefits in regards to convenience and connectivity; however, there may be a few drawbacks to making these changes in your home.
-Let’s take a look at some of the most popular smart home renovations, then weigh the pros and cons of taking the plunge:
+Transforming your house into a smart home with the devices available offers many benefits when it comes to convenience and connectivity.
+However, there may be a few drawbacks to making these changes in your home.
+Let’s take a look at some of the most popular smart home renovations, then weigh the pros and cons of taking the plunge.

 Before you consider whether smart home renovations are for you, it’s helpful to learn about what kind of devices currently exist and what they have to offer to see if they’re for you.
 Most of these devices can automate simple tasks for you, which helps free up your time.
 However, it’s important to consider whether they’ll fit in with your home’s environment.